AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

   allowing them to manage and monitor the devices' resources, which are exposed via a standardized `data model`_.

-  - An LwM2M Client is uniquely identified independently of its network address by an **Endpoint Client Name** - a URN uniquely assigned to a device by its manufacturer.
+  - A LwM2M Client is uniquely identified independently of its network address by an **Endpoint Client Name** - a URN uniquely assigned to a device by its manufacturer.
 OMA recommends the Endpoint Client Name to be in one of the following formats: